-15.04.060 Geographic Jurisdiction.
+16.04.060 Geographic Jurisdiction.

-The provisions of this Program shall apply to all shoreline areas within the corporate limits of the City of Sumas.
+The provisions of this Program shall apply to all shoreline areas within the corporate limits of the City of Nooksack.
 The location and extent of known shoreline jurisdiction are shown on the Official Shoreline Map.
-Shoreline jurisdiction includes the water areas of the Sumas River and Johnson Creek, together with the lands underlying them, plus those lands within 200 feet of the ordinary high water mark of the above water bodies, plus those wetlands associated with any of the above water bodies, including, but not limited to, portions of Bone Creek and Sumas Creek.
+Shoreline jurisdiction includes the water areas of the Sumas River and Breckenridge Creek, together with the lands underlying them, plus those lands within 200 feet of the ordinary high water mark of the above water bodies, plus floodways and contiguous floodplain areas landward 200 feet from such floodways, plus those wetlands associated with any of the above water bodies, including, but not limited to, the Nooksack Slough.
 As a local option, the adjacent land area within fifty (50) feet of the delineated edge of such associated wetlands is also included in shoreline jurisdiction.

-15.04.070 Application to Persons.
+16.04.070 Application to Persons.

-This program shall apply to every person as defined in Section 15.04.030 SMC.
+This program shall apply to every person as defined in Section 16.04.030 NMC.

-15.04.080 Application to Development, Use and Modification.
+16.04.080 Application to Development, Use and Modification.

-- A. This program shall apply to any development as defined in Section 15.04.030 SMC and to any use or modification of areas within shoreline jurisdiction.
-All proposed uses, modifications and development occurring within shoreline jurisdiction must conform to and be consistent with this master program, and Chapter 90.58 RCW, the Shoreline Management Act, whether or not a permit is required. - B. No substantial development as defined in Section 15.04.030 SMC shall be undertaken by any person on shorelines without first obtaining a shoreline permit from the City of Sumas; PROVIDED that, such a permit shall not be required for the activities identified under Section 15.04.090 SMC. - C. No authorization to undertake use or development on shorelines of the state shall be granted unless upon review, the use or development is determined to be consistent with the policy and provisions of the Shoreline Management Act and this master program.
+- A. This program shall apply to any development as defined in Section 16.04.030 NMC and to any use or modification of areas within shoreline jurisdiction.
+All proposed uses, modifications and development occurring within shoreline jurisdiction must conform to and be consistent with this master program, and Chapter 90.58 RCW, the Shoreline Management Act, whether or not a permit is required. - B. No substantial development as defined in Section 16.04.030 NMC shall be undertaken by any person on shorelines without first obtaining a shoreline permit from the City of Nooksack; PROVIDED that, such a permit shall not be required for the activities identified under Section 16.04.090 NMC. - C. No authorization to undertake use or development on shorelines of the state shall be granted unless upon review, the use or development is determined to be consistent with the policy and provisions of the Shoreline Management Act and this master program.

-15.04.090 Exempt Activities.
+16.04.090 Exempt Activities.